-It can cost anywhere between 30 to 400% of an employee’s salary to replace him/her.
+It can cost anywhere between 30 to 400 percent of an employee’s salary to replace them.
 Once you place a qualified employee in the role and they are happy, you know the position is a good fit.
 Regularly evaluate and measure company-wide retention.
-Employees should stay at least one-year or longer at positions.
+Employees should stay at least one year or longer at positions.

 Qualified Candidates per Opening

-The number of total applicants that move to the second stage of your company’s recruitment process, such as an in-person interview, for a specific job opening.
+Qualified candidates per opening are the number of total applicants that move to the second stage of your company’s recruitment process, such as an in-person interview, for a specific job opening.
 If you receive hundreds of job applications, but only select 10 people to interview over the phone, these are your qualified candidates.
 Tracking qualified candidates instead of just total hires is important.
-Keep track of the source of applicants, whether it’s personal referrals, job fairs, social media, website hits, etc. This will help you better concentrate your recruitment efforts.
+Keep track of the source of applicants, whether it’s personal referrals, job fairs, social media, website hits, etc. This will help you better concentrate on your recruitment efforts.